PriyaKashyapp/Anti-Money-Laundering-AML-Fraud-Detection-project/README.md

 ## Contributors

-We would like to thank the following individual for their valuable contributions to this project:
+I would like to thank the following individual for their valuable contributions to this project:

 - **Deepak** ([@vasandanideepak0712](https://github.com/vasandanideepak0712)) for their insights, guidance, and support.